-The state of the environment is something that we hear about constantly, often accompanied by images of melting ice caps, mountains of trash and people wearing gas masks.
+The state of the environment’s general health worldwide is something that we hear about constantly, often accompanied by images of melting ice caps, mountains of trash and people wearing gas masks.

 Air pollution in particular is a very pressing issue as the quality of the air we breathe continuously deteriorates day by day.
 The amount of hazardous particles that are entering our air has become so bad that up to seven million people die every year as a result according to the World Health Organization.